How to Fly Ahead with Virgin Australia

 Annual Fee

-$395 p.a.
+$440 p.a.

-How to Fly Ahead
+How to request Fly Ahead

 Virgin Australia passengers now clear security at Terminal 4 in Melbourne

-Request Fly Ahead when checking in for your flight or in the lounge.
+You can request Fly Ahead when checking in for your flight or in the lounge.
 Photo: Matt Graham.

 You won’t need to pay any fare difference or change fees to use Fly Ahead.
-But this benefit is only available if there are vacant seats available – Virgin won’t bump a paying customer off an earlier flight.
+But this benefit is only available if there are vacant seats available.
+Virgin won’t bump a paying customer off an earlier flight.
 You also can’t change your routing or destination.

 If you booked Business Class and the only available seats on an earlier departure are in Economy, you can optionally choose to downgrade but won’t be entitled to a refund.
+Unfortunately, as Virgin routinely fills all its spare Business Class seats with bid upgrades, there often aren’t any spare Business seats on earlier flights on the day of departure.

 Virgin Australia Boeing 737-800